 13. Pork Ribs — $3.60 per serve

 Rub 1kg pork ribs with a mixture of 2 tsp smoked paprika, 1 tsp garlic powder, 1 tsp onion powder, 1 tsp cumin, salt and pepper.
 Place in slow cooker.
 Mix together 3 tbsp tomato sauce, 2 tbsp soy sauce, 2 tbsp honey, 1 tbsp apple cider vinegar and pour over ribs.
 Cook on low 7–8 hours.
 Finish under the grill for 5 minutes for caramelised edges.
-Serve with coleslaw and chips.
+Serve with Coleslaw and chips.

 14. Chicken and Vegetable Soup — $1.80 per serve